MerrickMath/MerrickMath.github.io/2021Statistics.md

 * <a href="https://MerrickMath.github.io/APStatistics/StatsTopics.pdf"> Course at a glance</a>.

 ---
-### January 24 - January 30
+### January 31 - February 6
 * Watch List:
-    * AP classroom sections 6.4-6.7 (Hypothesis Testing for Means)
+    * AP classroom sections 6.8-6.11
-    * <a href="https://www.jbstatistics.com"> JBStatistics Sections 8.3-8.6 </a>

 * Homework
    * AP Central Assigned Problems
-   * Read Barron's Pages 259-269

-A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>

----

-### January 19 - January 23
-* Watch List:
-    * <a href="https://www.jbstatistics.com"> JBStatistics Sections 5.1, 8.1, and 8.4 </a>
-    * AP classroom sections 6.1-6.3
-* Homework
+   * Finish Barron's all book inference for proportions quizzes
-   * AP Central Assigned Problems and Quizzes
+   * Complete AP Classroom progress checks

 A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>